 No More Confusion of Upstream and Downstream

-I often find myself confused by two words in the context of software development: "upstream" and "downstream".
-They bother me so much that I avoided using them in my own writing and I have to pause whenever I see them.
-In this blog, I'll show a simple rule that helps remember the difference: downstream adds value to the output of upstream.
+I often find myself confused by "upstream" and "downstream", in the context of software development.
+They bother me so much that I avoid using them in my own writing and I have to pause whenever I see them.
+In this post, I'll show a simple rule that helps you remember the difference: downstream adds value to the output of upstream.

 Downstream adds value to the output of upstream.